masiedu4/all-my-blog-posts/ckz4tzcv60bpthis1bb15cy9r.md

 I'll use two of my all-time favorite people's quotes to help illustrate my point.

-In the words of Naval Ravikant: **Start from the bottom up and "think clearly from the ground up.**"
+> In the words of Naval Ravikant: **Start from the bottom up and "think clearly from the ground up.**"

-**"In my opinion, first principles are more significant than analogies.
+>"In my opinion, first principles are more significant than analogies.
 In our daily lives, we use analogies to make sense of the world.
 When we employ an analogy, we're doing something because it's similar to something else that's been done or something that other people are doing.
-You start with the most fundamental realities and then work your way up from there"**, Elon Musk, CEO of Tesla Motors
+You start with the most fundamental realities and then work your way up from there", Elon Musk, CEO of Tesla Motors

 Each and every tool or framework has been developed from the ground up and should be used in the same way.